 I love the vibrant flavors of chimichurri sauce, combining fresh parsley, garlic and red pepper flakes.
-While it might be more common served on steak, pork tenderloin was on sale and I had some extra parsley to use.
+While it might be more common served on steak, one day pork tenderloin was on sale and I had some extra parsley to use.
 The result was this delicious chimichurri pork tenderloin!

 Jump to: